“I'd become disillusioned... I wanted to do something more meaningful with my life.”

 When was the moment you decided to make the change?

-I thought about making the change for a few months but finally decided to go for it after going out for a meal with my wife for my birthday last year.
+I thought about making the change for a few months but finally decided to go for it after going out for a meal with my wife for my birthday about four years ago.

 Are you happy with the change?

-Yes, it is without doubt the best decision I have ever made.
+Yes, it's without doubt the best decision I have ever made.

 I said to my wife recently that I'm now the happiest and healthiest I've ever been in my entire life.